Housing Association Board Questions 2026 – Two Years On

 We’d like to hear from you

 The CEOs we work with most closely aren’t looking for a silver bullet.
-They’re looking for practical ways to help their boards work better within the time and resource they have.
+They are looking for practical ways to help their boards work better within the time and resource they have.

-If any of the issues above resonate — whether it’s the quality of board information, risk oversight, or just the sheer volume of things a smaller HA board is now expected to stay across — we’d genuinely welcome a conversation.
+If any of the issues above happen to you – whether it’s the quality of board information, risk oversight, or just the sheer volume of things a smaller HA board is now expected to stay across – we’d genuinely welcome a conversation as we strive to continually improve what we do.

-Governance360 is used by a growing number of smaller housing associations who tell us it saves time, reduces administrative friction, and gives their boards better visibility of what matters.
+Governance360 is used by a growing number of smaller housing associations who tell us it saves time, reduces admin and gives their boards better visibility of what matters at a price tag that suits.
 It won’t solve every governance challenge.
-But if it solves one or two of the right ones, that’s worth knowing about.
+But if it solves one or two of the right ones, to coin a phrase, “every little counts”.

-Get in touch to discuss further or Ask for a demo here.
+Get in touch to discuss further or book a demo here.

 Last Updated: May 2026 Reading Time: 5 minutes